 Shares Available for Awards.
-The Option Plan will change the maximum aggregate number of shares of Common Stock that may be issued upon the exercise of options awarded under the 1997 Plan from 150,000 to 1,300,000, subject to adjustment as described below.
-As of the Record Date, 598,200 options have been granted by the Board in excess of the 150,000 originally authorized, pending shareholder approval.
+You are being asked to approve a change in the maximum aggregate number of shares of Common Stock that may be issued upon the exercise of options awarded under the 1997 Plan from 150,000 to 1,300,000, subject to adjustment as described below.
+598,200 options have been granted by the Board in excess of the 150,000 originally authorized, pending shareholder approval.

 Subject to the provisions of the 1997 Plan, the Committee determines the number of shares subject to each option granted to an Eligible Employee and the terms and conditions of such options, including the price to be paid for the shares.
 Notwithstanding the foregoing, but subject to adjustments as described below, no more than 1,240,000 shares may be delivered upon the exercise of Incentive Stock Options granted under the 1997 Plan.
 The maximum number of shares of Common Stock which may be delivered pursuant to the exercise of options granted during any calendar year to any Eligible Employee may not exceed 250,000 shares.
 In addition, the maximum number of shares of Common Stock that may be delivered to Non-Employee Directors pursuant to the exercise of fixed awards may not exceed 60,000 shares.
+These numbers reflect the 1-for-5 reverse stock split that became effective on January 26, 1999.